 "My focus is that firearms are handled safely and that we can continue to enjoy them here in North America." ― Steve Kanaly

-Our right to bear arms is enshrined in our Constitution and embedded in our national psyche.
-As with all rights, there are legitimate limits and commonsense restrictions that are consistent with this right.
+Although our Second Amendment provides for the right to own firearms, as with all rights, there are legitimate limits and commonsense restrictions that are consistent with this right.
 As a gun owner, I support the Second Amendment.
 I understand on a personal level that many Americans have a need to own firearms.
 More importantly, we have a right to own firearms.

 As a physician, I have witnessed the devastation to families when a loved one dies from a firearm.
 Comforting distraught mothers and broken families reminds me that we can do better.

 We can uphold the Constitutional right to bear arms, and reduce the violence associated with easy access to firearms.
 Like all things, it takes courage and thoughtful debate.